cjudd/java-91011-workshop/jep330/SOLUTIONS.md

 2. Make jcurler executable.

 - Add shebang as the first line of the file.

+NOTE: Use which or equivalent to determine java path.

 ```java
 #!/usr/bin/java --source 11
 //LAB - JEP330: add shebang to make the file executable